jimmy93029/pratice_for_ap325/README.md

 # pratice_for_ap325
 My practice for ap325

-note that my account in ap325 is "jimmywupika"
+note that my account in ap325 (tcirc judge) is "jimmywupika"